Australians continue to feel the damage of the current bushfire crisis in many different ways. Members all over the country are affected.

 Outside of the dangers in the bushfire zones, the fires are creating significant hazards, such as smoke leading to hazardous air quality.
 Your employer has an obligation to ensure that your worksite is safe.
 Some agencies - including DHS - have been in contact with CPSU representatives to let us know that they are proactively ensuring safe work environments.
 Measures agencies are taking include monitoring air quality, shutting down worksites, using air scrubbers in other sites, and allowing flexible work such as working from home.

-The Australian Council of Trade Unions have prepared a factsheet on work health & safety and bushfires here.
+The Australian Council of Trade Unions has prepared a factsheet on work health & safety and bushfires here.

 Accessing leave and flexible working arrangements